suneeta-mall/fable-flow/docs/features/book-production.md

 #### When EPUB Conversion Fails on Kindle/Publishing Sites

-If your EPUB shows errors when uploading to Amazon KDP, Apple Books, or other publishing platforms, or when converting to MOBI/AZW3, use **Calibre** to debug and identify the issues.
+If your EPUB shows errors on Amazon KDP, Apple Books, or other platforms, or when converting to MOBI/AZW3, use **Calibre** to debug.

 **Common EPUB Errors:**

 - `Failed to find image: OEBPS/images/filename.ext` - Missing or incorrectly referenced image files
 - `TOC item not found in document` - Navigation points to non-existent files
 - `Invalid XHTML` - Malformed HTML/XML structure